 Soon the crossover trail became an old woods road and hit my friend the Quinebaug.
 I veered right down a hill and was quickly at Lockes Meadow Pond again, this time approaching from the south.
 The land nearest the pond was still impossibly impassable here too, so I again tried to bushwhack around the frozen(ish) swampy area on the other side.

 I did this for about 10 minutes and gave up.
 I wasn’t going to make it to where I turned around earlier and really, who cares.
 I can’t think of too many people that would have made the effort I just did, so I turned back south and was pleased with my attempt.

 Just past the crossover trail I had just hiked, on the left hand side of the trail, is Devil’s Den.
 It’s a bit further along than the Walk Book map shows, but it’s pretty easy to spot from the trail.
-I was a little underwhelmed by this particular den of the Devil, but you can Read another of my Satan in Connecticut posts about the evil spot.
+I was a little underwhelmed by this particular den of the Devil, but you can Read about the evil spot here.

 Once back on the trail, I thought the thin frozen layer of ice over the exposed rock trail was cooler than the rock pile of Devil’s Den.
 See, look:

 Of course, this made the walking somewhat treacherous, but I survived.
 Survived to get to the only true viewpoint of the day, which was nothing more than a rock overlook, but it was a nice diversion.